|

 making changes to your account, like changing your credit card, may

-cancel these deals.
+alter these deals.

 Don't